On Regularizability and its Application to Online Control of Unstable LTI Systems: DGR Algorithm

-Note that $M_t(A)\leq \|A\|^t$, where $\|.\|$ denotes the induced operator norm.
-In general, the instability number of a matrix is distinct from products of any subset of its eigenvalues.
-Consider for example, a $t$-dimensional hypercube in the domain with its image as a parallelotope (see \Cref{fig:map} for a 3D schematic).
-The instability number is related to the multiplication of the lengths of edges radiating from one vertex of the parallelotope, while $\det (A^\top A)$ (the multiplication of eigenvalues) is related to its volume.
-In fact, the instability number of a matrix might be difficult to compute.
+{ Note that $M_t(A)\leq \|A\|^t$ for all $t$, where $\|.\|$ denotes the induced operator norm.
+However the behavior of $M_t(A)$ is fundamentally distinct from $\|A\|^t$.} In fact, the instability number of a matrix is distinct from products of any subset of its eigenvalues.
+Consider for example, a $t$-dimensional hypercube with its image under $A$ as a parallelotope (see \Cref{fig:map} for a 3D schematic).
+The instability number is related to the multiplication of the lengths of edges radiating from one vertex of the parallelotope, while $\det (A^\intercal A)$ is related to its volume.
+The instability number of a matrix can in fact be difficult to compute.
 In what follows, we first provide upper and lower bounds on $M_t(A)$ characterizing its growth rate with respect to the largest singular value of $A$.
 Subsequently, these bounds will be used to provide a bound on the norm of the state trajectory generated by \ac{DGR}.

 \begin{lemma} Let $\sigma_1, \cdots, \sigma_n$ denote the singular values of $A\in\mathbb{R}^{n\times n}$ in a descending order.
 Then for $t \leq n$,